Council Tax is set by Rutland County Council to help pay for local services.

 Council services are also paid for by government grants, fees and other charges.

-There is one Council Tax bill for each domestic dwelling in the county, whether it's a house, flat, mobile home or houseboat.
+There is one Council Tax bill for each home in the county - whether it's a house, flat, mobile home or houseboat.

-The rest goes to the local police force, fire service, parish councils and town councils.
+The rest goes to the local police service, fire service, parish councils and town councils.

 Who pays Council Tax?

 Where there are two or more people who are joint owners or joint tenants, they are both responsible for paying.

-- You lease the property
+- you lease the property

-- You are a tenant
+- you are a tenant

-- You have some other right to occupy the property
+- you have some other right to occupy the property

-- You are a resident
+- you are a resident

-- You own the property
+- you own the property

 The owner of the property will be the person who pays Council Tax for:

-- Dwellings occupied by resident staff
+- homes occupied by resident staff

-- Residential care homes
+- residential care homes

-- Religious communities
+- religious communities

-- Asylum seekers
+- asylum seekers